AWS EKS Cluster Configuration

 to apply changes to the aws-auth config map, you can do this directly as well if you don't have eksutil

 installed.
-See Enabling IAM user and role access to your cluster for more information about modifying aws-auth
+See for more information about modifying aws-auth

 First we will create a new read-only cluster role and bind it to a group called hava-ro